effxhq/rammahgon/product-releases/2021-02-02-effx-cli-event-support.md

 ## Overview

-[Events](https://app.effx.com/events) make it easier to solve incidents by aggregating Continuous deployment, feature flags, experimentation, & capacity changes into a single timeline.
+[Events](https://app.effx.com/events) make it easier to solve incidents by aggregating Continuous Deployment, feature flags, experimentation, & capacity changes into a single timeline.
 This timeline can be examined globally or filtered to events relevant to a service.